homewise-solutions-inc/developer-guides/homewise-realtors/embed.md

 # Embed Homewise Mortgage Application
 Thank you for partnering with Homewise!

-This guide covers the steps to embed Homewise application process into any website using Homewise Partner code.
+This guide covers the steps to embed Homewise application process into any website using Homewise Realtor code.

 ## Installation

 ### Step 1
-Go to [https://homewisepartners.com](https://homewisepartners.com/) and apply to become a Homewise Partner.
+Go to [https://homewiserealtors.ca](https://homewiserealtors.ca) and apply to become a Homewise Realtor.
 If you are having trouble registering, please Contact us at *hello[at]thinkhomewise.com*.

 ### Step 2
-1. Log into your partner dashboard.
+1. Log into your realtor dashboard.
 2. Copy the partner code provided to you (this will be use as `{partner_code}` at Step 3).

 ### Step 3
 #### Method 1
-Paste the following code with **correct values** (partner code) where you want the embed to appear.
+Paste the following code with correct values where you want the embed to appear.

 ```
-<iframe id="homewise" src="https://my.thinkhomewise.com/p/{partner_code}/embed" frameborder="0" border="0" width="{width}" height="{height}"></iframe>
+<iframe id="homewise" src="https://my.thinkhomewise.com/r/{realtor_code}/embed" frameborder="0" border="0" width="{width}" height="{height}"></iframe>
 ```

 #### Method 2